kae3g/nixos-config/README.md

 This repository contains a complete NixOS configuration with Hyprland window manager, optimized for productivity and eye comfort.

+> **⚠️ Important Note for Users**: If you're using this repository as a reference for your own personal NixOS configuration, you may need to manually update or ask your Cursor editor to change the Git configuration and `~ /home/user` directory references to match your own personal information and system setup.

 ## 🚀 Quick Start

 1. Copy `configuration.nix` to `/etc/nixos/`